SeanBenner/ObjectDetectionTutorial/README.md

 *Example of labeled image*
 ![image.png](images/lblimg.png?raw=true)

 Once you've completed the annotations, copy ~10% of the images along with their corresponding XML files into a directory within your images directory called "test" and copy the rest of the images/XMLs into another directory called "train."
+If you've collected your images from videos like me, you may not end up labelling all of them, in which case you would only want to move the images that have a corresponding xml file.
+In that case, you can use the code in this repo from "Moving image files along with their XML.ipynb" to move only the images that have been labeled.

 ----------------